Why are attacks on Christians increasing in India? | DW | 30.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A surge in attacks on Christians in India is part of a much broader malaise, say experts.
-"The objective is clear — to isolate and demonize minorities so that a Hindu state is established," a political scientist told DW.
+A surge in attacks on Christians in India is part of a much broader malaise, experts say.
+"The objective is clear: to isolate and demonize minorities so that a Hindu state is established," a political scientist told DW.

 India is witnessing a sharp rise in attacks on Christian gatherings, churches and educational institutions, especially in states governed by the ruling Hindu nationalist Bharatiya Janata Party (BJP).

-The increasing number of attacks on Christians in recent weeks, who make up about 2% of India's over 1.3 billion population, are part of a broader shift in which minorities have been rendered further unsafe.
+The attacks on Christians, who make up about 2% of India's more than 1.3 billion people, are part of a broader shift in which minorities have been made further unsafe.

 In Agra, the city of the Taj Mahal, members of right-wing Hindu groups burned effigies of Santa Claus outside missionary-led schools and accused Christian missionaries of using Christmas celebrations to bait people.